huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ## Working with local files

-As of `diffusers>=0.28.0` the `from_single_file` method will attempt to configure a pipeline or model by first inferring the model type from the checkpoint file and then using the model type to determine the appropriate model repo configuration to use from the Hugging Face Hub. e.g. Any single file checkpoint based on the `StableDiffusionXL` base model will use the `stabilityai/stable-diffusion-xl-base-1.0` model repo to configure the pipeline.
+As of `diffusers>=0.28.0` the `from_single_file` method will attempt to configure a pipeline or model by first inferring the model type from the checkpoint file and then using the model type to determine the appropriate model repo configuration to use from the Hugging Face Hub.
+For example, any single file checkpoint based on the Stable Diffusion XL base model will use the [`stabilityai/stable-diffusion-xl-base-1.0`](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) model repo to configure the pipeline.

 If you are working in an environment with restricted internet access, it is recommended to download the config files and checkpoints for the model to your preferred directory and pass the local paths to the `pretrained_model_link_or_path` and `config` arguments of the `from_single_file` method.